mnesarco/MarzWorkbench/README.md

 ### Windows/Mac

 I have no idea.
 But if you have installed other FreeCAD Extensions manually, the procedure is the same: https://wiki.freecadweb.org/Installing_more_workbenches

+All the development and testing is done in Linux, I have no Windows or Mac Hardware.
+It should work in those environments but I have not tested it.

 ### FreeCAD Addon Manager